collingros/cs448/survey-json/readme.txt

 this directory contains the JSON files that will hold data for a user's survey.

-each JSON file has a sister file, {name.json.txt} that contains a description for each major part of the JSON file (comments).
+english_service_assessment.json:
+	is the translated JSON file from the english service assessment section of the form internal_referral.json:
+	is the translated JSON file from the internal referral section of the form

+TODO:
+	staff use section, if necessary